zydou/arti/README.md

     % cargo run --release

-Again, do not use this program yet if you need anonymity, privacy, security, or stability.
+Again, do not use this program yet if you seriously need anonymity, privacy, security, or stability.

 ## Minimum supported Rust Version